docker/docs/compose/swarm.md

-If a service has multiple dependencies of the type which force co-scheduling (see [Automatic scheduling](swarm.md#automatic-scheduling) below), it's possible that Swarm will schedule the dependencies on different nodes, making the dependent service impossible to schedule.
+If a service has multiple dependencies of the type which force co-scheduling (see [Automatic scheduling](swarm.md#automatic-scheduling) below), it's possible that Swarm schedules the dependencies on different nodes, making the dependent service impossible to schedule.
 For example, here `foo` needs to be co-scheduled with `bar` and `baz`: